How to Layer Scents in Your Home for a Calm Spa-Like Atmosphere

 | Subtle Touch | Scented sachets or wooden beads | Drawers, closets, bathroom cabinets | Cedarwood sachets in linen closet for a whisper of calm |

 Key: Let each layer breathe.
 Don’t blast everything at once.
-Light a candle 30 minutes before you want to unwind.
-Spritz linens right before bed.
-Simmer citrus in the afternoon for a gentle lift.
+Light a candle 30 minutes before you want to unwind to let the wax pool and release fragrance.
+Spritz linens right before bed so the scent is fresh when you lie down.
+Simmer citrus in the afternoon for a gentle lift during the mid-day slump.

 Step 4: Match Scents to Moments & Rooms